opensearch-project/project-website/_posts/2023-04-10-newsletter-vol3.md

 Open Source Summit is the premier event for open source developers, technologists, and community leaders to collaborate, share information, solve problems, and gain knowledge, furthering open source innovation and ensuring a sustainable open source ecosystem.
 It is the gathering place for open-source code and community contributors.
 Please reach out to [David Tippett](mailto:dtip@amazon.com) to connect with the OpenSearch team at Open Source Summit.

-Subscribe to our [MeetUp](https://www.meetup.com/opensearch/)group to join the latest meetings, local user groups.
+Subscribe to our [MeetUp](https://www.meetup.com/opensearch/) group to join the latest meetings, local user groups.

-Follow us on [Twitter](https://twitter.com/OpenSearchProj) and[LinkedIn](https://www.linkedin.com/company/opensearch-project/) to stay up-to-date with the latest #OpenSearch news.
+Follow us on [Twitter](https://twitter.com/OpenSearchProj) and [LinkedIn](https://www.linkedin.com/company/opensearch-project/) to stay up-to-date with the latest #OpenSearch news.

 Visit our [forum](https://forum.opensearch.org/)to ask questions and interact with the OpenSearch community.

-[Submit](https://github.com/opensearch-project/project-website/issues/new?assignees=&labels=newsletter%2C+untriaged&template=newsletter.md&title=) Content for the Monthly Newsletter
+[Submit](https://github.com/opensearch-project/project-website/issues/new?assignees=&labels=newsletter%2C+untriaged&template=newsletter.md&title=) Content for the Monthly Newsletter.